Pistachio trees have long been known for their ability to withstand tough environmental conditions.

 How they adapt to environmental stress and what that means for commercial yields was discussed by UCCE Orchard Systems Specialist Giulia Marino in a 2021 Pistachio Day presentation.

 When there is a change in the environmental conditions in an orchard, Marino noted, there is a physiological adaptation.
 The changes impacting a tree’s health can include a reduction in the chill hours during dormancy, elevated soil or water salinity, extreme heat or waterlogging.
 A tree’s response may impact its productivity.

 “Plants have strategies to manage stress,” Marino said.

 “There is never just one environmental stress, they interact and affect pistachio physiology.”

-Pistachio trees have dual behavior in regard to water use.
+Pistachio trees have dual behavior in regards to water use.
 They are a drought-tolerant species with elevated water consumption.
 As water stress intensifies, leaf water use is reduced.

 Marino compared pistachio orchards in Sicily where trees received four inches of water with San Joaquin Valley orchard systems where 40 inches of applied water is common.
 Yields in the San Joaquin Valley are much higher, Marino noted, but the water productivity for the crop in Sicily is much higher.

 Efficient management of water uses the least amount to achieve the highest amount of production.